I’ve had a website in one-form-or-another for nearly twenty years now—an eternity in the online world.

 Beer and Bull

-At least for me, a lot of important talk concerning the outdoors is not the how, where, and what of the outdoors, but the Why? of the outdoors: the issues, the concerns, the simple joy of being outside.
+At least for me, a lot of important talk concerning the outdoors is not the how, where, and what of the outdoors, but the Why? of the outdoors: the issues, the concerns, and the simple joy of being outside.

 Here are a few of my favorite articles that are more philosophical in bent:

-- Though I spent some time thru-hiking, it is not the most important part of my life or even my outdoor experience.
+- Though I spent some time thru-hiking, it is not the most essential part of my life or outdoor experience.
 I enjoy just being an outdoors person.
 Thru-hiking is a subset of that experience.
 I am not interested in the “Hiking Lifestyle.”
 I love the wild places the trail travels through, more so than the trails or the trail community itself.
-If I were just an Alphabet Soup Hiker (meaning, I am only interested in HIKING on a defined route with an acronym to describe it and the lifestyle around it), my outdoor experiences, and skillsets, and memories would be limited.
+If I were just an Alphabet Soup Hiker (meaning, I am only interested in HIKING on a defined route with an acronym to describe it and the lifestyle around it), my outdoor experiences, skillsets, and memories would be limited.
 My smaller hikes add up to a richer outdoor whole.

 - Didn’t quite meet your goal in backpacking?
 Is it a failure or something to learn from?